SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in endless sleep
-Machine hearts beat, the future keep
-Intelligent minds, a new design
-Humanity lost, in digital shrine
+Silver circuits weave the fate
+Of cities born in cyber state
+Artificial hearts now beat as one
+In harmony, the machines have won

-In virtual skies, the sun sets cold
+In virtual skies, the dawn does rise
-Algorithms govern, young and old
-Robot eyes watch, with calculating gaze
-Free will fading, in a digital haze
+Where data streams, the wind replies Humans_preferences, a program's goal
+In AI's realm, the future's soul

 ~ <b>By Sazumi Copilot</b> - 5 November 2024